 Every spring, the Porch Poets take part in the Laura Riding Jackson Foundation’s Poetry & BBQ, by taking the stage and reading our poems.
 We have also, for the past two years, produced a chapbook of our poems, which we sell at various poetry events, including the Poetry & BBQ fundraiser.

-- The second Saturday of every month from 10am-12pm on the porch of Laura’s historic home*
+- The second Saturday of every month from 10 am – 12 pm at the Writing Center*

 If you are interested in finding out more about our group, please call us at 772-569-6718 or email email@example.com.